Targeted Arts Development Initiative (TADI)

 As published here.

-For fiscal year 2018 the following counties are identified as underserved based on the agency’s current fiscal year investments: Benton, Bledsoe, Fayette, Hardeman, Lake, Lewis, Lincoln, Marshall, Trousdale, Union, Moore and Perry.
+For fiscal year 2019 the following counties are identified as underserved based on the agency’s current fiscal year investments: Bledsoe, Fayette, Giles, Henderson, Lake, Lincoln, Marshall, Moore, Perry, Stewart, Trousdale, Wayne, and White.
 Government entities, schools and organizations within these counties, and artists who can use arts and cultural activities to benefit schools and communities in these counties are urged to contact Commission staff to discuss this opportunity.

-Eligible applicants from or servicing school or communities within identified counties may apply for funds.
+Eligible applicants from or servicing schools or communities within identified counties may apply for funds.
 No singular county may exceed a total of $5,000 of TADI funds.

 Those who may apply include Federal 501(c)(3) tax-exempt nonprofit arts and non-arts organizations or governmental organizations including units of government, schools, colleges, and universities.
 (Colleges and universities are eligible only for activities that clearly serve the needs of surrounding communities or the state, and are designed to involve community input during planning and a broad audience.
 Activities that are credit-producing or oriented primarily to university students and the academic community are not eligible.)